 Fall 2022

-- HKS Growth Lab Development & Design Team (Annie White, Steven Geofrey, Brendan Leonard, and Nil Tuzcu) on visualizing economic data with Metroverse and the Atlas of Economic Complexity.
+- HKS Growth Lab’s Development & Design Team (Annie White, Steven Geofrey, Brendan Leonard, and Nil Tuzcu) on visualizing economic data with Metroverse and the Atlas of Economic Complexity.

-- Courtney Hall, former Director for Impact Assessment and Evaluation at the Bloomberg Harvard City Leadership Initiative at the Bloomberg Center for Cities, on maximizing imperfect data for decision-making.
+- Courtney Hall, Director for Impact Assessment and Evaluation at the Bloomberg Harvard City Leadership Initiative, on maximizing imperfect data for decision-making.

 - Reva Dhingra, Post-Doctoral Fellow in the Foreign Policy program at the Brookings Institution, on how quantitative and qualitative methods complement each other in her research on the politics of refugee-related aid in Jordan.

-- Victoria Asbury, cultural sociologist and PhD candidate in Sociology at Harvard, on experimental and survey approaches for understanding the structures of American hierarchy.
+- Victoria Asbury, PhD candidate in Sociology at Harvard University, on experimental and survey approaches for understanding the structures of American hierarchy.

 - Whitney Airgood-Obrycki (Senior Research Associate) and Sophia Wedeen (Research Analyst), Joint Center for Housing Studies of Harvard University, on rental market trends during the COVID-19 pandemic.
 More on Whitney and Sophia’s work: